brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-brandon-shimoda.md

       and De-Canon.
 Dao Strom was born in Vietnam and grew up in the Sierra Nevada foothills of California.
 She lives in Portland, Oregon.
   - person: s-an-d-henry-smith
-    event_bio: "S*an D. Henry-Smith is an artist and writer working primarily in poetry, photography, and performance, engaging Black experimentalisms and collaborative practices.
-S*an is also the author of two chapbooks, Body Text and Flotsam Suite: A Strange & Precarious Life, or How We Chronicled the Little Disasters & I Won’t Leave the Dance Floor Til It’s Out of My System.
-Wild Peach, released fall 2020, is their first full length collection. "
+    event_bio: "S&#42;an D. Henry-Smith is an artist and writer working primarily in poetry, photography, and performance, engaging Black experimentalisms and collaborative practices.
+S&#42;an is also the author of two chapbooks, Body Text and Flotsam Suite: A Strange & Precarious Life, or How We Chronicled the Little Disasters & I Won’t Leave the Dance Floor Til It’s Out of My System.
+Wild Peach, released fall 2020, is their first full-length collection. "
   - person: youna-kwak
     event_bio: Youna Kwak is a poet, translator, and teacher.
 Her first poetry collection, entitled "sur vie," was published this year by Fathom Books.